 Understanding the Legal Side of Selling Privately

-Despite the myths, you don’t need an agent to handle the legal aspect of selling your property.
+You don’t need an agent to handle the legal requirements of selling your house privately.

-In Australia, the process of buying and selling property is regulated by state legislation.
-Whether you’re selling privately or using a traditional agent, the legal aspect of selling property is handled by conveyancers (or solicitors, for our friends in WA).
-And thank goodness because that stuff is tough work.
+In Australia, the process of buying and selling real estate is regulated by state legislation.
+Whether you’re selling property privately or using a traditional agent, the legal requirements of selling property is handled by conveyancers or solicitors.

 - The identity of the vendor and the buyer